isomerpages/pa-eastcoast/pages/Vibrant East Coast.md

 activities to held there, and who can forget the upcoming Bayshore developments that all our young couples are looking forward to?
-Move a little further down and you will meet East Coast Park, the iconic, long stretch that many of us have countless memories cycling, doing BBQ, going to chalets, fishing and other activities we grew up doing!</p>
+Move a little further down and you will meet East Coast Park, the iconic, long stretch that many of us have countless memories cycling, having BBQ gathering, going to chalets, fishing and other activities we grew up doing!</p>
 <p>Not to forget, East Coast has the best supper spots in Singapore - that’s
 why East Side, Best Side.</p>
 <p></p>